RobPavey/wikitree-sourcer/docs/dev_notes/implement_search_using_local_storage.md

 The second pattern allows for already open tabs on the site to be used for the search.
 This relies on the site content script registering open tabs and the content script gets complicated if the open page is not the search page.
 Most sites that use this have a search option so the user can choose whether to use an open tab or open a new one.
 This pattern is good to use for sites where it takes a long time to open a new page.

 # The `<site>_content.js` file

+If you answered the question in the create_new_site script to say that the site does support search by URL query but have now realized that it does not...

 The site's content script needs to be changed to check for the search data when the site's search page is loaded.